Christopher Glazek: Art and Literary Criticism

-While an editor at n+1, Glazek and Elizabeth Gumport teamed up with authors like Helen DeWitt and Chris Kraus to lead discussions groups for emerging writers and artists living in New York, Los Angeles, and Berlin.
+While an editor at n+1, Glazek and Elizabeth Gumport teamed up with authors including Helen DeWitt and Chris Kraus to lead discussions groups for emerging writers and artists living in New York, Los Angeles, and Berlin.

 For the London Review of Books in 2012, Glazek reviewed Jack Holmes and His Friend by Edmund White noting its dreary masculine and conventional modernist approach to the novel, one that follows a fey and brittle narrative of yet another closeted gay man.
 Glazek notes that in virtually every other artistic field, whether dance, music, painting, drama or, indeed, poetry, homosexuals continued to flourish in the late 20th century, however, under the genre of the novel, homosexual storytelling declined.

-In 2017, Glazek wrote the introduction to Gary Indiana's re-published, Three Month Fever, a true-crime novel following the Andrew Cunanan murders.
-The essay, Cunanan/Bovary, introduces the concept of "deflationary realism," a style of writing distinct from the so-called hysterical realism posited by literary critic James Wood.
+In 2017, Glazek wrote the introduction to Gary Indiana's reissued Three Month Fever, a 1999 true-crime novel following the Andrew Cunanan murders.
+The essay, Cunanan/Bovary, introduces the concept of “deflationary realism,” a style of writing distinct from the so-called hysterical realism posited by literary critic James Wood.
 Wood cites writers like David Foster Wallace and Zadie Smith, whose imaginations are laced with sentimentality and unconvincing scenarios, as hysterical realists.
 Deflationary realism is marked for its “absurdist bleakness” and “alienating nihilism” as evinced in contemporary writers like Dennis Cooper, Rachel Cusk, David Foster Wallace, and Jackie Ess.
 Deflationary realism leaves little room for modernist themes and motifs such as the traumatic, the tragic, the romantic, or the revolutionary.

-In addition to literary criticism, Glazek has written on various artists and cultural figures, both high brow and low brow, including DIS, Jeremy O. Harris, Madonna, Ryan Trecartin and Lizzie Fitch, Hood By Air, Lana Del Rey, and Nan Goldin.
+In addition to literary criticism, Glazek has written on various artists and cultural groups and figures, including DIS, Jeremy O. Harris, Madonna, Ryan Trecartin and Lizzie Fitch, Hood By Air, Lana Del Rey, and Nan Goldin.